Alden sues Lee after news publisher rejects its takeover bid

 Alden said in its lawsuit that it intended its $24 offer to be preliminary, and it could have been changed if the company had engaged in constructive talks.

-It remains unclear how Lee's biggest financier, Warren Buffett's Berkshire Hathaway, feels about the situation.
-Buffett has yet to comment and he didn't immediately respond to questions Thursday.
-Berkshire has held all of Lee's debt since it decided to sell its newspaper chain to Lee in 2020.
-At that time, Buffett said he believed Lee was the best long-term home for Berkshire's newspapers.

-Lee's stock dropped more than 7% Thursday to $37.52.
+Lee's stock gained another 12% Wednesday to close at $40.53 before the lawsuit was announced.
 Before Alden made its initial bid, the stock was selling for $18.49.

+The newspaper industry overall has been struggling with that digital transition because it been accompanied by shrinking revenue, and the pandemic increased the financial pressure on newspapers.
+Many newspapers across the country closed over the last two decades and nearly half of all newsroom jobs were eliminated between 2004 and 2018.

-Before rejecting Alden's bid, Lee adopted a "poison-pill" plan that would make it more expensive for Alden to buy up Lee's shares once it owns more than 10% of the company.
+Even before Lee rejected Alden's bid, it adopted a "poison-pill" plan that would make it more expensive for Alden to buy up Lee's shares once it owns more than 10% of the company.
 At that point, the plan would allow Lee's other shareholders to buy shares at a 50% discount or possibly get free shares for every share they already own.

-Lee publishes nearly every daily newspaper in Nebraska in addition to those in St. Louis and Buffalo.
-Unions that represent journalists at those papers have come out strongly against Alden.
+Lee owns the St. Louis Post-Dispatch, the Buffalo News and dozens of other newspapers including nearly every daily newspaper in Nebraska.
+Unions that represent journalists at those papers have come out strongly against Alden because they're worried about what the hedge fund would do.

 Alden has bought up roughly 200 publications across the country in recent years through a series of acquisitions.
 Besides the Tribune papers, Alden also owns the Denver Post, Orange County Register and Boston Herald.